Katiamsa11/katia-santos-chefy-api/README.md

 5. Update .env_example file or ./knexfile.js file with your connection details and database to match.

+If using the .env_example file make sure to rename it to .env

 ```
 PORT = <PORT_NUMBER>
 DB_HOST = <HOST_ADDRESS>